 Current Topic and Events

-Winter Term 2015, the Illumination Project will focus on racism and immigration, and Spring Term 2015 we will be focusing on issues of heterosexism (Anti-gay/Anti-trans issues).
+Winter Term 2016, the Illumination Project will focus on racism and immigration, and Spring Term 2016 we will be focusing on issues of heterosexism (Anti-gay/Anti-trans issues).
 Our goal is to create a campus community that values people of all backgrounds.
-Our plays focus on the challenges faced by people of color, immigrants and people of differing abilities.
+Our plays focus on the challenges faced by people of color, immigrants and people of differing sexual orientations and gender identities.
 These plays will reflect the desire for all individuals to be respected and included in our academic and greater community.

 View a detailed schedule of performances »